 Another way to increase your visibility and change public perception of your organization is to create an ambassador program.
 Even if you’re not the most-loved nonprofit out there, chances are people in your community like your volunteers and employees.
 Ask them to be your ambassadors!
-Arm them with knowledge and resources (like brochures, a cheat sheet of talking points, etc.) and encourage them to share why they became involved with you.
+Equip them with knowledge and resources (like brochures, a cheat sheet of talking points, etc.) and encourage them to share why they became involved with you.

 By just talking about your organization with their social network, your volunteers and staff can raise serious awareness of your nonprofit.
 As a bonus, having your volunteers and employees talk positively about your organization helps others form positive opinions of your nonprofit and the work you do.

 4. Find ways to become engrained in your community